ankcha/projects/sample-project/README.md

 ## How to build this project via Jenkins
 * Configure Git credentials.
 Example: jenkins-url/credentials
+* Configure Maven as part of Global Tools Configuration and set the name to M3
 * Create a Jenkins Pipeline job, use [Jenkinsfile](https://github.com/ankcha/projects/blob/master/sample-project/Jenkinsfile).
-Create and populate CREDENTIAL_ID parameter as part of this build job.
+* Create and populate CREDENTIAL_ID parameter as part of this build job.
+* Run the newly created job